chrishah/MITObim/README.md

 INTRODUCTION
 ------------

 This document contains instructions on how to use the MITObim pipeline described in Hahn et al. 2013.
 The full article can be found [here](http://nar.oxfordjournals.org/content/41/13/e129 "MITObim full article at NAR").
 Kindly cite the article if you are using MITObim in your work.
-The pipeline is at the moment intended to be used with illumina data, but the use of Iontorrent and 454 data has been enabled in the current versions.
+The pipeline was originally developed for _Illumina_ data, but thanks to the versatility of the MIRA assembler, MITObim supports in principle also data from the _Iontorrent_, _454_ and _PacBio_ sequencing platforms.

+Below you can find a few basic tutorials for how to run MITObim and I encorage you to give them a try with the testdata that comes with this Repo, just to make sure everything is running smoothly on your system.
+It'll only take a few minutes and will potentially safe you a lot of time down the line.

-We provide further examples [here](https://github.com/chrishah/MITObim/tree/master/examples) as Jupyter notebooks.
+I provide further examples [here](https://github.com/chrishah/MITObim/tree/master/examples) as Jupyter notebooks.
 Get in touch if you feel like sharing your particular MITObim solution and I'd be happy to put it up here, too!

 PREREQUISITES
 -------------

 - GNU utilities
 - Perl
-- A running version of MIRA 3.4.1.1 (for the use with MITObim 1.6 - download [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/Older%20releases/V3.4.0/)) or MIRA 4 (for the use with MITObim 1.8 - download [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/)) is required. **Precompiled** binaries for MIRA are available for Linux and OSX.
+- A running version of MIRA
+  - MIRA 4 (for the use with MITObim 1.8 (and newer) - download [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/stable/)).
+  - MIRA 3.4.1.1 (for the use with MITObim 1.6 - download [here](http://sourceforge.net/projects/mira-assembler/files/MIRA/Older%20releases/V3.4.0/)).
+  - **Precompiled** binaries for MIRA are available for Linux and OSX.
 An excellent guide to MIRA is available [here](http://mira-assembler.sourceforge.net/docs/DefinitiveGuideToMIRA.html "The definitive Guide to MIRA").

 As an **alternative**, I have generated a [docker](https://www.docker.com/) image for MITObim (see [here](https://registry.hub.docker.com/u/chrishah/mitobim/)).
 Find out what docker is [here](https://www.docker.com/whatisdocker/).
-The MITObim image contains a stripped down version of Ubuntu 14.04 and all necessary executables and dependencies to run MITObim.
+The MITObim image contains a stripped down version of Ubuntu 14.04 and all necessary executables and dependencies to run the latest version of MITObim.
 Docker is compatible with all major operating systems, including Mac OSX and Windows (see [here](https://docs.docker.com/installation/#installation)).
 The MITObim image has been tested on Ubuntu, but it should work without problem in any other system where docker was successfully installed.

 To install docker on ubuntu should be as easy as:
 ```bash